Affiliate links on Android Authority may earn us a commission. Learn more.

 - If your Samsung Galaxy Watch isn’t automatically updating, initiate a manual update.
 Open the Galaxy Wearable app on your phone, head to Watch software update, tap on Download and install.

-- Nothing?
-Try unpairing and repairing your watch to your smartphone.
+- Try unpairing and repairing your watch to your smartphone.
 If your phone downloads an update but can’t install it on your watch, there may be a connectivity issue between the devices.

 - If this doesn’t solve the problem, you may have to factory reset your smartwatch.